 Since there is no shortage of animals needing homes, gifting a pet can actually be a mutually beneficial opportunity.
 The key is preparation – ensuring the gift recipient understands that a companion animal is a long-term commitment and is willing to provide for their pet’s needs, now and down the road.

-Here are steps strongly recommended for gift givers to take to ensure both the animal and the gift recipient are positioned for long-term success together:
+Here are three steps strongly recommended for gift givers to take to ensure both the animal and the gift recipient are positioned for long-term success together:

 - Refrain from impulse reactions to cuteness.